pratyushpratik/TheDramaFever/README.md

 # TheDramaFever Project README

-This README provides an overview and instructions for TheDramaFever Project, an iOS application for movie enthusiasts.
-TheDramaFever Project allows users to browse and discover movies.
+This README provides an overview and instructions for TheDramaFever Project, an iOS application for movie/dramas lovers.
+TheDramaFever Project allows users to browse and discover movies/dramas.

 ## Table of Contents